cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 -  The second involves demonstrating the equivalence of assembly matrices derived from FEM and FVM for the same given functional spaces.
+Thus, numerical scheme can be analyze with the FEM formalism which is well-known for Navier-Stokes equation with Crouzeix-Raviart elements (see [CR73]_).

   ..
 GJ comment : So what for the second point ?
 What can you prove with it ?
   ..
+VK answer  : I add the last sentence, is that clear ?

+  ..
 Since the finite element formulations were analyzed in the first section, we focus on demonstrating the equivalence of the matrices.
-GJ comment : Unecessary i think
+GJ comment : Unecessary i think VK : I agree

 New Finite element basis
 ------------------------

 In order to reduce parasite currents (usefull for low viscosities), a pressure enriched basis was studied in [H03]_ and [F06]_ and implemented in TRUST code.
+It is called :math:`\mathbb{P}^{nc}/\mathbb{P}^0+\mathbb{P}^1`.
   ..
 GJ comment : to which VEF does it corresponds to ?
 Is there a downside ?
+  ..
+VK answer: Some informations is added below
 The idea is to add pressure unknows :math:`\mathbb{P}^1` at the vertices of each cell.
-This add a new control volume for the mass conservation (see :numref:`fig:triangle_vef`).
+This add a new control volume for the mass conservation. :numref:`fig:triangle_vef` represents the two control volumes for the two pressure unknows:

-The stability of this new finite element basis is proved in [JCS23]_.
-  .. and the main notions of equivalence between finite element formulation and finite volume element formulation are presented in [PJ24] - .
+-  :math:`K_k` for the constant part of the pressure which is :math:`\mathbb{P}^0`
+-  :math:`\Pi_{S^i}` for the :math:`\mathbb{P}^1` part associated with the unknown located at the center of vertex :math:`S^i`.

 .. figure:: FIGURES/pi_si_kl.png
    :alt: Control volume for pressure P0 and P1